A New Look at the Position Operator in Quantum Theory: Status of the position operator in quantum theory

-One of the examples of the above similarity follows.
-As explained in textbooks on quantum mechanics (see e.g. Ref. \cite{LLIII}), if the coordinate wave function $\psi({\bf r},t)$ contains a rapidly oscillating factor $exp[iS({\bf r},t)/\hbar]$, where $S({\bf r},t)$ is the classical action as a function of coordinates and time, then in the formal limit $\hbar\to 0$ the Schr\"{o}dinger equation becomes the Hamilton-Jacoby equation which shows that quantum mechanical wave packets are moving along classical trajectories.
-This situation is called semiclassical approximation and it is analogous to the approximation of geometrical optics in classical electrodynamics (see e.g. Ref. \cite{LLII}) when the fields contain a rapidly oscillating factor $exp[i\varphi ({\bf r},t)]$ where the function $\varphi({\bf r},t)$ is called eikonal.
+and analogously for $\partial \psi({\bf r},t)/\partial t$.
+In the formal limit $\hbar\to 0$ the second term in the square brackets can be neglected and, as explained in textbooks on quantum mechanics (see e.g. Ref. \cite{LLIII}) the Schr\"{o}dinger equation becomes the Hamilton-Jacoby equation.
+This situation is analogous to the approximation of geometrical optics in classical electrodynamics (see e.g. Ref. \cite{LLII}) when fields contain a rapidly oscillating factor $exp[i\varphi ({\bf r},t)]$ where the function $\varphi({\bf r},t)$ is called eikonal.
 It satisfies the eikonal equation which coincides with the relativistic Hamilton-Jacobi equation for a particle with zero mass.
-This shows that classical electromagnetic wave packets are moving along classical trajectories for particles with zero mass what is reasonable since it is assumed that such packets consist of photons.
+This is reasonable in view of the fact that electromagnetic waves consist of photons.

 Another example follows.
 In classical electrodynamics a wave packet moving even in empty space inevitably spreads out and this fact has been known for a long time.
 For example, as pointed out by Schr\"{o}dinger (see pp. 41-44 in Ref. \cite{Schr}), in standard quantum mechanics a packet does not spread out if a particle is moving in a harmonic oscillator potential in contrast to "a wave packet in classical optics, which is dissipated in the course of time".
 However, as a consequence of the similarity, a free quantum mechanical wave packet inevitably spreads out too.
-This effect is called wave packet spreading (WPS) and it is described in textbooks and many papers (see e.g. Ref. \cite{QM} and references therein).
-Moreover, as shown in Sec. \ref{WPW}, in quantum theory this effect is pronounced even in a much greater extent than in classical electrodynamics.
+This effect is called wave packet spreading (WPS) and it is described in textbooks and many papers (see e.g. Refs. \cite{Dirac,QM} and references therein).
+In the present paper this effect is discussed in detail and we argue that it plays a crucial role in drawing a conclusion on whether standard position operator is consistently defined.

+The requirement that the momentum and position operators are related to each other by the Fourier transform is equivalent to standard commutation relations between these operators and to the Heisenberg uncertainty principle (see Sec. \ref{classical}).

+A reason for choosing standard form of the position operator is described, for example, in the Dirac textbook \cite{Dirac}.
+Here Dirac argues that the momentum and position operators should be such that their commutator should be proportional to the corresponding classical Poisson bracket with the coefficient $i\hbar$.
+However, this argument is not convincing because only in very special cases the commutator of two physical operators is a $c$-number.
+One can check, for example, a case of momentum and position operators squared.